webplatform/docs/css/properties/border-bottom-style/index.md

 |Description=3-D outset is drawn in colors based on the value.
 }}{{CSS Property Value
 |Data Type=window-inset
-|Description=Internet Explorer 6 and later.
-Same as <code>inset</code> with a thin outside border.
+|Description=Same as <code>inset</code> with a thin outside border.
 }}{{CSS Property Value
 |Data Type=hidden
-|Description=Internet Explorer 8.
-Same as <code>none</code>, except in terms of conflict resolution of collapsed borders.
+|Description=Same as <code>none</code>, except in terms of conflict resolution of collapsed borders.
 Any element with a <code>hidden</code> border suppresses all shared borders at that location.
 Borders with a style of none have the lowest priority.
 }}
 }}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
-|Description=The following examples use the '''border-bottom-style''' attribute and the '''border-bottom-style''' property to specify the border style.
+|Description=The following example use the '''border-bottom-style''' property to specify the border style.

 This example uses a call to an embedded style sheet to change the style of the bottom border to '''groove'''.
 |Code=&lt;HEAD&gt;